Vintrae/How-To-CTF/README.md

 ### Reverse Engineering
 If you want to deep dive into binaries and feel the urge to incessently look at lines of Assembly code, look no further.
 These challenges provide a binary executable that could, for instance, ask for a password from the user.
 The goal is the disassemble the piece of software to understand what the right input is that will give out the flag.

 Now that we've had a look at the different categories, it's time to get started!
 Feel free to explore the categories in any order, according to your interests.
-There are also many different categories that haven't been mentioned here, so feel free to explore this wiki to get more information.
+There are also many different categories that haven't been mentioned here, so come back to this wiki at any time to get more information.

+## Getting started
+If you do not know where to start, our recommendation is you read our Linux guide.
+It will give you some basic understanding of some Linux tools and commands that will come in handy in your journey.